darribas/bag_box/README.md

 * If you want to get rid of the VM, run `vagrant destroy` and things will dissapear as if they'd never happened.
 That easy.

+**NOTE**: I've had problems pulling down the dump file (1.8GB via `wget`).
+If you experience any issue while building the vagrant box, downloaded separately and put it on the project folder with the name `dump.backup`.
+Then run `vagrant destroy -f` to remove the box with the error, and re-build it with `vagrant up`.

 ## License & Credits